SmithsonianWorkshops/advanced-hydra-workshops/scripting/scripting_slides.md

 > Sophisticated shell scripting is akin to programming, we can't & won't teach
 > programming today.

-## Script Variables

-  * A variable is a character string to which a value is assign.

-  * The assigned value can be a number, some text, a filename, device, or any other type of data.

-  * The value of a variable is obtained by using `$` followed by the variable name
+&nbsp;

+> We will focus on basic skill and make time for hands-on learning.

+&nbsp;

+> There is more than one way to skin a cat, which makes things confusing at
+> first.

 ---

+# Script Variables

+## What are variables

+  * A variable is a character string to which a value is assigned.

+  * The assigned value can be a number, some text, a filename, a device, or any other type of data.

+  * The value of a variable is obtained by using `$` followed by the variable name.

+---

+# Variable Examples

-### `bash` examples
+## `bash` syntax
 ```
 filename=/there/goes/nothing.txt
 string='hello class'